Step-by-step guide to the atmosphere

 Some atoms and molecules in the Earth's atmosphere will give off small amounts of light under certain circumstances.
 Our instruments on the ground can measure this light.
 The frequency of the light contains information about the speed (winds) and temperature of the atoms and molecules.
 (In the same way, you can tell if a fire-engine is moving towards or away from you by the frequency of the sound of the siren).
 We have these instruments at Mawson and Davis stations.

 The atoms and molecules emit light only at a few different heights and it can be very hard (if not impossible) to measure this light during the day.
-To overcome this we are building a 'LIDAR' - by shining a powerful laser into the sky and measuring the reflection, we will be able to measure winds, temperatures and density from about 10 km to the mesopause.
+To overcome this we use a 'LIDAR' (light detection and ranging) instrument - by shining a powerful laser into the sky and measuring the reflection, we can measure winds, temperatures and density from about 10 km to the mesopause.

 We are now entering the upper atmosphere.
 At this height and above, the atmosphere is extremely thin (very low density).
 Solar radiation is able to split the electrons (negative charge carriers) away from the ions (positive charge carriers).
 This allows large electric currents to flow and also means that shortwave radio signals can 'bounce off' the atmosphere and return to Earth.
 The bottom of the green auroral light comes from near this height.

 The temperature has started to increase rapidly but as the atmosphere is so thin the amount of heat energy involved is very small.
 At polar latitudes there are very large electric currents flowing near this height which are associated with the aurora.